mjoo-man/professional-website/content/roboball/index.md

 draft = false
 +++

-# {{< icon "triangle-exclamation" >}} Under construction
+# {{< icon "triangle-exclamation" >}} Under construction for now

 # Motivation
-This article will not go into detail on the specifics of the project.
-Rather touch on some key components and direct the reader to the relevant research article.
+This article will touch on some key components of my time on the project and direct the reader to the relevant research article or chapter of my dissertation.

-My time with RoboBall involved interconnected work within the three major disciplines in robotics: **Mechanical Design**, **Electrical Wiring**, and **Software Architecture**

 # Mechanical Design of RoboBall
 RoboBall consists of two main mechanical parts: